IT’S A STRIKE!

 Yet I could rattle off five hundred examples of times when the wealthy have exploited the poor without even opening Wikipedia.
 But I’m hard pressed to think of any time it worked the other way around.
 Maybe the Salem witch trials?
 Sorta?
 That’s a niche interpretation.

-The point is that individuals, families, industry tycoons, and other small elite groups often misuse the power they have over big groups of poorer, less connected, more desperate people.
+The point is that individuals, families, industry tycoons, and other small elite groups often misuse the enormous power they have over big groups of poorer, less connected, more desperate people.
 And unionizing is the most popular way for workers to organize to protect themselves against such abuses of power.
 Which means you can assume that unions are always good.

 It’s a strong statement, and I’m sure some edge-lord finance bros will skip straight to the comments to tell me why I’m wrong (hi, I don’t care).
 It’s possible that there is some dystopian potential future where workers have become so powerful that I will feel the need to soften that statement.
 But I have a feeling it won’t be in my lifetime.

 Does this mean opposition to organized labor is always bad?